ZannatMomo/DBMSCODE/README.md

 # DBMSCODE
 Data Baise Management systems Project .
 It's a group project.
-And I'm sharing only my part od project.
+And I'm sharing only my part of project.